uncopenweb/jsonic/doc/js.rst

 Example code
 ------------

-The following examples assume an :class:`info.mindtrove.JSonic` instance with caching disabled by default exists in local variable `js`.
+The following examples assume an :class:`uow.audio.JSonic` instance with caching disabled by default exists in local variable `js`.
 The following code creates such an instance.

 .. sourcecode:: javascript

-   var js = info.mindtrove.JSonic();
+   var js = uow.audio.JSonic();

 Speaking text
 ~~~~~~~~~~~~~